-We know many Seattle families will be hitting the road this Memorial Day Weekend with cars packed full of camping gear.
-But for those families sticking close to home (you know who you are… been there, done that, never again with little ones), we’ve rounded up 10 family-friendly activities that will keep everyone happy and entertained over the 3-day weekend.
+We know many Seattle families will be hitting the highways and byways this Memorial Day Weekend with cars packed full of camping gear.
+But for those families sticking close to home (you know who you are… been there, done that, never again with little ones), we’ve rounded up 11 activities to keep everyone in your crew happy and entertained over the three-day weekend.

 Northwest Folklife Festival & Kindiependent Showcase